TechnicalOutcast/technicaloutcast.github.io/_posts/2023-08-21-experimenting-with-ChatGPT.md

 >Under a new law, schools in Iowa have to remove titles with specific sexual content from libraries.
 Asking an AI chatbot proved to be the easiest way.

 A report in Wired, coming off a [brief in The Gazette](https://www.thegazette.com/k/19-books-pulled-from-mason-city-school-libraries/) talks about ChatGPT being used to enforce book banning laws.
 The [Wired article goes into more detail](https://www.wired.com/story/chatgpt-ban-books-iowa-schools-sf-496/), but the deeper problem isn't ChatGPT, laws like the one in Iowa have placed educators between a rock and a hard spot, often so people completely removed from  the education system can score political points.
+Again, I think this is another example of expecting artificial intelligence to do too much without any verification.

 ### No Silver Bullet for Criminals